edoper/CNV-GWAS-Pipeline/README.md

 1 | 15718470 | 15789733 | NA21304 | 3 | CTRC,EFHD2,CELA2A
 1 | 15894607 | 16000741 | NA18534 | 4 | RSC1A1,AGMAT,DNAJC16,DDI2

-For further annotations, you can directly upload the filtered `all-cnv.filtered.bed` BED file to the Ensembl's variant effect predictor [VEP](https://www.ensembl.org/Tools/VEP) to annotate all relevant biological features.
-However, for larger annotation procedures local VEP installation is recommended.
+For further annotations, you can directly upload the filtered `mycnvs.final.bed` BED file to the Ensembl's variant effect predictor [VEP](https://www.ensembl.org/Tools/VEP) to annotate all relevant biological features.
+However, for larger annotation procedures a local VEP installation is recommended.
 [ANNOVAR](https://doc-openbio.readthedocs.io/projects/annovar/en/latest/) or PennCNV can also be used to annotate the dataset.

 ## Step 3.
 Burden analysis.